capnramses/apg_mesh/README.md

 * If points are assumed to be in meters, then we can probably round to the centimetre or millimetre to reduce file size to ~5 bytes per value.
-* normals could be truncated to 2 d.p. as they are normalised later anyway.
+* normals could be rounded to 4 s.f. as they are normalised later anyway.
 * tangents could be something similar to normals.

 ###Further reducing or expanding tags###